 -$300,000 in a 3-year CD in a Panama bank.
 Plus $2,000 per additional dependent.

 -$300,000 in titled real estate in Panama.
 Plus $2,000 per additional dependent. *The titled property CANNOT be in the name of a corporation.
-The titled property must be in the name of the applicant.
+The titled property must be in the applicant’s name.

 -Combination of a 3-year CD and Real Estate amounting to $300,000.
 For each additional dependent, there is a $2,000 investment.

-Once approved, the Panama government will issue a 2-year temporary residency visa.
+Once approved, the Panamanian government will issue a 2-year temporary residency visa.
 After two years, you can apply for permanent residency.

 You can also apply for a work permit (so you can be employed under a labor contract) under the Self-Economic Solvency visa.